 Pleasure craft sail from Anstruther Harbour, and a trip there will give you approximately 3 hours on the island to explore.
 (Length of stay on the island is dependent on tides).

-There are two ways you can reach the Isle of May, by pleasure cruise on the May Princess, operated by Anstruther Pleasure Cruises or by fast inflatable (rigid-hulled inflatable boat, or RIB) operated by Isle of May Boat Trips.
+There are two ways you can reach the Isle of May, by pleasure cruise on the May Princess, operated by Anstruther Pleasure Cruises or by fast inflatable (rigid-hulled inflatable boat, or RIB).
 The RIB is a fast, exhilarating ride which takes 40 minutes across open water.
 It may not be for everyone but those families with teenagers or adventure-lovers it’s a trip to remember.
-The RIB is built to accommodate 12 passengers, so best to book your trip beforehand if you want to avoid disappointment.
+The RIB is built to accommodate 12 passengers, so best to book your trip beforehand to avoid disappointment.
 You will be supplied with waterproof clothing and a life-jacket for the RIB ride.

 Photo by Kenny Lam for VisitScotland

-To explore the island you will need waterproof clothing, a pair of boots or stout shoes and warm clothing.
+To explore the island you will need waterproof clothing, a pair of boots or stout shoes and warm clothing is advisable.
 Even in summer it can be cold especially on the way out and back.
 Take plenty of food with you packed in a rucksack as there is nowhere on the island you can buy any food.
-The Isle of May ferry does sell drinks while docked on the island though.
+The Isle of May ferry does sell drinks while docked on the island .
 A camera is a must as you will want to take lots of pictures.

 On arrival make your way to the visitor centre and find out about what there is to see and do.
 There are remains of an ancient 12th Century monastery to explore, as well as three lighthouses, the oldest of which dates to 1636 and was the first lighthouse in Scotland.
 The 200 year old lighthouse in the centre of the island was built by Robert Stevenson, grandfather of the novelist Robert Louis Stevenson and is still in use today.
-Keep to the marked paths at all times and be aware that there are web cams on the island.
-If you get caught short best head back to the visitor centre!
-There are web cams on the island for visitors to the Seabird Centre at North Berwick to view the birds.
+Keep to the marked paths at all times.
+You should be aware that there are web cams on the island feeding pictures to The Scottish Seabird Centre in North Berwick.
+If you get caught short best head back to the visitor centre where there are toilets!

 At certain times during the nesting season Scottish Natural Heritage insist that all visitors are guided round the island to minimise disturbance to nesting birds.